 The purchase requisition should include, but not be limited to the following:

 Specific procedures related to entering and approving purchase requisitions in the Tigerbuy system are available in the BF Guide to Purchasing Goods and Services and the Tigerbuy Program Guide.
-The Request for Banner B&F Access form, along with user training and other Finance information is available within the University's Finance Program Guide.
+The Request for B&F System Access form, along with user training and other finance information is available within the Finance Program Guide.

 |Additional Purchasing Methods|